vlad-timotei/wpgp-tools/README.md

 (The Tampermonkey user script version no longer get updates notifications and will not be maintained, so please use the official extension.)

+## GlotDict compatibility
+ WPGPT asumes by default that you use GlotDict as well and so it disables features that have been imported in GlotDict.
+If you don't use GlotDict, change this behaviour in Tools Settings.
+But take a look first at what GlotDict has for you! :)

 ## Backup & Restore Settings